bojan-vujic/COVID-19/README.md

 # `COVID-19 Data analysis`

-In the present repository one could find a few jupyter notebooks and bash scripts for data analysis of COVID-19.
+In the present repository one could find few jupyter notebooks and bash scripts for data analysis of COVID-19 number of cases across the world.

 There are two essential plots one could make:
  * [Current cases for Top 25 countries](https://github.com/bojan-vujic/COVID-19/tree/master/Top_25_current/README.md), jpg format